Considerations on the suppression of charged particles and $\pi^0$ in high energy heavy ion collisions: The dependence of , , ,

-These ratios show a maximum around the top RHIC energies, decreasing towards LHC energies, in qualitative agreement with theoretical predictions \cite{Liao09, Burke14, Shi19}.
-To what extent such a trend is due to a transition from a magnetic plasma of light monopoles near critical temperature region \cite{Liao09} to a deconfined matter dominated by quarks and gluons {\cite{Shi19} remains an open question.
-However, a clear transition in the properties of the deconfined matter from RHIC to LHC energies is supported by the experimental trends.
+These ratios show a maximum around the top RHIC energies (in the region of $\sqrt{s_{NN}}$ = 62.4 - 130 GeV), decreasing towards LHC energies, in qualitative agreement with theoretical predictions \cite{Liao09, Burke14, Shi19}.
+To what extent such a trend is due to a transition from a magnetic plasma of light monopoles near the critical temperature region \cite{Liao09} to a deconfined matter dominated by quarks and gluons {\cite{Shi19} remains an open question.
+However, the trends in the experimental data suggest a change in the properties of the deconfined matter from RHIC to LHC energies.